nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 #### 1. An appropriate model architecture has been employed

 The initial model was based off of the Nvidia end-to-end model shown [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), consisting of 5 convolutional layers and 4 fully connected layers with a normalized input and flattening layer inbetween.
-Input was normalized with a Keras lambda layer (model.py:187-188), and then cropped with a Keras Cropping2D layer(model.py:189) to remove noise from the image (sky and hood of the car).
+The general structure and filter sizes remained the same but strides  and input had to be tweaked.
+Input was resized with a Keras lambda layer using the tensorflow backend (model.py:188-190) then normalized with a Keras lambda layer (model.py:191).
+Next, cropped with a Keras Cropping2D layer(model.py:192) to remove noise from the image (sky and hood of the car).
 All activation functions used were ReLU and the output was a normalized steering position.
-The overall model structure can be seen here: [model.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/model.py):189-207.
+The overall model structure can be seen here: [model.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/model.py):187-207.

 #### 2. Attempts to reduce overfitting in the model

 Overfitting in the model was prevented in a number of ways.
-First, a Keras SpatialDropout2D layer was added between each Convolution layer (model.py:191,193,195,197,199), and similarily a Keras Dropout layer was added after each fully connected layer (model.py:202,204,206).
-Dropout probabilities of 50% were used.
+First, a Keras SpatialDropout2D layer was added between the first three Convolution layers (model.py:194,196,198), and similarily a Keras Dropout layer was added after three of the fully connected layers (model.py:203,205).

 Next, image augmentation was implemented on the training and validation sets for images with non-zero steering position.
 Augmentation (model.py:65-98) consisted of the following: